- Guide to PHARMACOLOGY

 Proteasome activity is reviewed in .

+The compound also has antimalarial activity.
 The Malaria tab on this ligand page provides additional curator comments of relevance to the Guide to MALARIA PHARMACOLOGY.

 Ligand Activity Visualisation Charts